CaetanoLeandro/CaetanoLeandro/README.md

 I have 10 years of experience as a mechatronics technician, but in this professional stage I am looking to migrate to the area I am studying.
 I know I don't have a lot of experience in the area, but I have a great ability to learn fast.

-- 🌱 I’m currently learning, Java and Python.
+- 🌱 I’m currently learning, Java and JS.

 - 💞️ I’m looking to collaborate on,
 With what I'm learning, since, at the moment, I don't have a great deal of experience...